Video and Audio Clips in Principles of Microeconomics

 Five-minute animated video explaining the Tragedy of the Commons and applying it to situations including pollution and water usage.
 The lesson comes with a short self-test quiz and some links to related resources.

-Though this YouTube channel of well-produced, narrated illustrations is mostly in French, the linked playlist has several with English text and narration, on topics including "What is Comparative Advantage?", "How can a country go bankrupt?", and "How does bad news affect the economy?" and "What is the Budget Wall?"
+Though this YouTube channel of well-produced, narrated illustrations is mostly in French, the linked playlist has several with English text and narration, on topics including "What is Comparative Advantage?", "How can a country go bankrupt?", "How does bad news affect the economy?" and "What is the Budget Wall?"
 Content is approved by academic economists as well as by Le Monde.

 Four minute animated video explaining the concept of marginal value and the phenomenon of diminishing marginal utility.
 On the TED-Ed site the video is accompanied with self-test questions and relevant links.